 Go for it!
 I started the course as a mature student and this has not disadvantaged me in any way at all, I have still been able to experience university life whilst having a home life.
 Research the role of the ODP and gain an understanding of what it is they do!
 When applying to university, think of your transferable skills and how your life experience can help you on your journey to becoming an ODP.
 If you can get experience within a healthcare setting then that is great, but if you cannot, have a think of what you could bring to the profession.
 Take every opportunity with both hands and give it a go!

-A huge Happy ODP Day from me!
 Let’s keep raising the profile of the profession!

-Ellie Milner (First Year Student ODP)
+Ellie Milner (Student ODP)

 Interested in studying BSc (Hons) ODP?